srhyne/doinfo/readme.md

 ### Why doinfo?

 - Tired of opening up the Digital Ocean console and it's painfully slow droplet search?
-Use `fetch` and `search`
+Use `fetch` and `search`!
 - Tired of cross checking IP firewalls and configs with droplet names?
-Use `reveal`
+Use `reveal`!
+- Tired of keeping your /etc/hosts file in sync?
+Use `hosts` to generate one!
-- Tired
+- Tired of checking if ports are open/closed?
+Use `scan`!

-## Key Features
-- Cache droplet info locally for super fast search.
--

 ### Running script without compilation